Reviews You Can Rely On

 Battery Type Lithium Ion

 The BaoFeng BF-F8HP amateur/ham radio is one of the most capable radios in our lineup, though it requires aham radio operator license to use legally in the US.
-If you have or are willing to get the license, the BaoFeng may become your favorite portable two-way radio.
+The BaoFeng may become your favorite portable two-way radio if you want to get the license.
 Using a longer antenna and 8 watts of power, the BF-F8HP has two to three times the range of the other radios in the test.
 It transmits further and works better in hilly terrain and foul weather.
 Its rechargeable battery life is also among the best tested.
 You can purchase multiple accessories for this radio, including a cable that will let you program it with your computer instead of futzing with the unit itself.

 With great power comes responsibility.
 You must understand local regulations every time you use a radio that's higher powered than an FRS to avoid fines or penalties.
-For example, where we tested the BF-F8HP, only licensed amateur radio operators can use it and only on amateur radio bands.
+For example, when we tested the BF-F8HP, only licensed amateur radio operators could use it, and only on amateur radio bands.
 You must walk a tightrope between taking advantage of this unit's extensive power and programmability and staying within legal guidelines to avoid breaking FCC rules.
-If you're not prepared to put in the time to learn how to properly use the radio and earn the license, this isn't the right one for you.
-This radio is for technically inclined users who are willing to get licensed to get the best range and flexibility for their specific needs.
+If you're not prepared to put in the time to learn how to use the radio and earn the license properly, this isn't the right one for you.
+This radio is for technically inclined users willing to get licensed to get the best range and flexibility for their needs.
 If you want an easy-to-use set of walkie talkies for family adventures, the Motorola T600 does the trick and is waterproof.

 Read more: BaoFeng BF-F8HP review